Tonga Whales: The Guide to Whale Swimming in Tonga 🐳 [2025]© TongaPocketGuide.com

 Whale Tours in Tonga

-The only way you are legally able to swim with whales in Tonga is to do a tour with a licensed operator who abides by a set of regulations in order to keep both customers and the whales safe.
+The only way you are legally able to swim with whales in Tonga is to do a tour with a licensed operator who abides by a set of regulations which keeps both customers and the whales safe.

 How Long are Whale Swimming Tours in Tonga?

-Whale swimming tours typically last about seven hours, as that is the maximum time tours are allowed to operate for whale swimming, but some operators also offer half-day tours.
+Whale swimming tours typically last about seven hours, which is the maximum time tours are allowed to operate for whale swimming.
+Alternatively, some operators on Tongatapu also offer half-day tours.

 What Happens on a Whale Swimming Tour in Tonga?

 Because of the nature of whale swimming, i.e. involving wild animals, there is no real set structure to tours.
-A loose structure of a whale tour in Tonga, however, looks a little something like the following.
+In our experience of several whale tours in Tonga over the years, a loose structure of a whale tour in Tonga looks a little something like the following:

 Mornings will start with getting geared up with a wetsuit, snorkel, mask and fins before departing on the boat with a skipper and at least one or two whale guides in search of whales to swim with.